Kamlesh364/Mask-RCNN-TF2.7.0-keras2.7.0/README.md

 # Transfer Learning

 The **kangaroo-transfer-learning** [dataset](https://github.com/Kamlesh364/Mask-RCNN-TF2/tree/master/kangaroo-transfer-learning) has both the data and code for training and testing the Mask R-CNN model using TensorFlow 2.7.0.
-Here is the content of the dataset dirctory:
+Here is the content of the dataset directory:

 ```
 kangaroo-transfer-learning: